 Read more about values and conduct of APS employee:

-The department supports the APS values through ‘Our Core 4’.
+We support the APS values through ‘Our Core 4’.
 These are the values we believe are important to creating a shared understanding of how we will achieve our Purpose, Objectives and Priorities, and the associated behaviours you can expect when you engage with us (whether you work within the department or outside).

 - Working together: We collaborate, share information, and actively look for opportunities to connect across the department, and with our stakeholders, partners and the community.
 We look after each other, support each other and work as a team.

 - Courage: We look for opportunities to innovate, try new things and engage with risk.
 We call out unacceptable behaviour, and we own up to and learn from our mistakes.